-5G ProSe Direct Communication: A communication between two or more UEs in proximity that are ProSe-enabled, by means of user plane transmission using NR technology via a path not traversing any network node.
+5G ProSe Direct Communication: A communication between two or more UEs in proximity that are 5G ProSe-enabled, by means of user plane transmission using NR technology via a path not traversing any network node.

+5G ProSe UE-to-Network Relay: A 5G ProSe-enabled UE that provides functionality to support connectivity to the network for 5G ProSe Remote UE(s).

+5G ProSe Remote UE: A 5G ProSe-enabled UE that communicates with a DN via a 5G ProSe UE-to-Network Relay.

-Application Layer ID: An identity identifying a ProSe-enabled UE within the context of a specific application.
+Application Layer ID: An identity identifying a 5G ProSe-enabled UE within the context of a specific application.
 The format of this identifier is outside the scope of 3GPP.